Margins and padding are essential elements of spacing when it comes to web design.

 Adjust the overall size of an element

-We can also use padding to adjust the size of elements.
+You can also use padding to adjust the size of elements.
 Here’s an example using the Toystore Retail Website Template.
 This template has a “Hero Intro'' div block at the top with a white background color.

 If you prefer a more asymmetric look, you can also use padding to add whitespace to just one or two sides.
-Here’s what happens when we set padding-top and padding-bottom to 140 pixels but leave padding-left and padding-right at 24 pixels.
+Here’s what happens when you set padding-top and padding-bottom to 140 pixels but leave padding-left and padding-right at 24 pixels.

 When to use CSS margin

-We can use CSS margin to:
+You can use CSS margin to:

 - center boxes